astev423/GratisSocial/README.md

 ## IDEAS: Remove once repo made public

+-add suspense for loading posts and other info

 -try fetching on server components https://www.youtube.com/watch?v=rGPpQdbDbwo&list=WL&index=23

 -use adapter pattern for getting userId from clerk incase clerk changes how id is gotten